AnyLog-co/documentation/anylog commands.md

 get partitions
 </pre>

-The ***info*** table command provides information on the partitions that are existing on the node:
+The ***info table*** command provides information on the partitions that are existing on the node:

 Usage:
 <pre>
  info table [db name] [table name] [info type]
 </pre>
-[dbms name] - the name of the logical database containing the table
+[dbms name] - the name of the logical database containing the table and its partitions
 [table name] - the name of the table
 [info type] - the type of the requested info: